 Stranica

-... in the spring of a.d.
+... spring of a.d.
 816 the Emperor sent him a flattering message, couched in soft words, requesting him to come “to pray for us who are about to march against the Barbarians”.
 Theophanes, who was suffering from an acute attack of.

-... in the spring of a.d.
+... spring of a.d.
 816 the Emperor sent him a flattering message, couched in soft words, requesting him to come “to pray for us who are about to march against the Barbarians”.
 Theophanes, who was suffering from an acute attack of.

 Stranica